 If you’ve adopted an older iguana that’s been tamed, you still need to handle and interact with it on a daily basis to keep it tame.
 But you won’t think of this as a chore, you will be too fascinated with your iguana.
 Whether you have a hatchling or older iguana, consistent, daily interaction is what will result in a socialized iguana.
 Depending on the iguanas’ personality, and prior circumstances, it will take up to a year to bring your iguana to any higher level of socialization.
 Keep your training sessions as short or as long as the iguana will tolerate.
 Your iguana will be attempting to train you at the same time.
 It will try to convince you to leave it alone, or only feed it certain items.

 The “Stink Eye”.
 There is no mistaking the stink eye.
 The green iguana can really express itself without ever making a sound.
 The stink eye is when the iguanas’ eyelid is slanted down, and it truly looks like it’s giving you the evil eye.
 It’s more of a sign of irritation, or exasperation than a threat.
 Watch the eye pupils for clues to communication.
 Iguanas have excellent vision, but not very good depth perception.
 If they are judging a distance needed to jump, or bite and escape, their pupils will contract and dilate as the iguana focuses.
 This is not easily observed.Watch their eyes, but like with most animals, direct eye contact may be interpreted as a threat.
 In conclusion, here are a few things to remember about socializing your iguana.
 Patience.
 And lots of it.
 Consistency.
 Iguanas respond well to routine.
-Establishing yourself as the Alpha.
+Respecting your iguanas physical and psychological needs.
 Avoid approaching from the top.
 A gentle voice and a firm hand.
 Understanding your iguanas’ psychology.
 It’s at the bottom of the food chain, and it knows that.
 So just what is a happy iguana like?
 Is there such a thing?
 What other behavioral clues will your iguana display?
 I will be writing more about iguana behavior and posting it here on the RICA website, soon.
 Please visit often and if you have any questions or suggestions please click on the “Contact Us” button and send an email.
 We would love to hear from you!
 Kathy